- About Oregon REALTORS®

 The Oregon REALTORS® is happy to announce that we have entered into a partnership with SafeShowings to provide this remarkable safety app to every member, free of charge.

-Download SafeShowings FREE using this link: Start Download with QR code
+Download SafeShowings FREE using this link: Safe Showings.

 To use the QR code, open your phone’s camera app and point the camera at the QR code box.
 A pop-up dialog will appear asking if you want to flow the link.
 Follow the link to get access to the free download.